 How’s this relate to scotch (or Outlander, for that matter)?

 So I’ve explained why I love baking (magic and science), but what does that have to do with Outlander, Scotland, or scotch?
-Well, really nothing, except that when I explained how I became hooked on all things Outlander (see my “Why do this?” post for that explanation), I then became interested in cooking and baking Scottish dishes, then English dishes, and it just blossomed from there.
+Well, really nothing, except that when I explained how I became hooked on all things Outlander, I then became interested in cooking and baking Scottish dishes, then English dishes, and it just blossomed from there.
 I wanted to know if I could make real Scottish shortbread (Walker’s is expensive here in the US, and you don’t get a lot in the package to boot).
 How about beef pasties?
 Just what are “bannocks” anyway?
 And don’t get me started on scones…I love scones.
 I’ve been taking my daughters for High Tea on their birthdays since they were each 5 years old (they’re 24 and 21 now), and we’ve gone to many an English tea room.
 To my American palate, scones are quintessentially British, and I’m definitely an Anglophile.

 Remember how I said that there’s a huge community of fans in the Outlander world?
 (Yes, there are people as obsessed as me, maybe more so.)
 Last year a wonderful chef and Outlander fan named Theresa Carle-Sanders released a cookbook called Outlander Kitchen (based on her popular website) where she tied various Scottish, English, and American dishes to passages from the Outlander series of books.
 It’s a helpful resource, and fun to look through — Theresa was very clever in tying certain characters and scenes from the books to the recipes she presented.
 I really enjoy trying out her recipes.